ivanbudianto/Hourly-Branch-Salaries/readme.md

 ### 2. Connect the script to the SQLAlchemy Postgres engine

-Incremental Ingestion means that traversion to the existing database is essential.
-Using SQLAlchemy, I tried to connect the local PostgreSQL to be used by Pandas.
-Pandas is chosen as it is the most versatile python data manipulation library.
-It is also able to give a hint how the pipeline would be should it be scaled in the future (i.e using PySpark).
+Incremental Ingestion **means that traversion to the existing database is essential**.
+Using SQLAlchemy, I tried to connect the local PostgreSQL to be used by **Pandas**.
+Pandas is chosen as it is the most versatile python data manipulation library. **It is also able to give a hint how the pipeline would be should it be scaled in the future (i.e using PySpark).**

 ### 3. Create the incremental ingestion logic using Pandas